 Module 3: Directed Self-Placement

-As an Appalachian State University student, you will start your college-level writing career by earning credit for first-year writing, and you will enroll in a writing course each year of your undergraduate work, progressing through the University’s Vertical Writing Curriculum with each course, as seen below.
+As an Appalachian State University student, you will start your college-level writing career by earning credit for first-year writing.
+You will also enroll in and complete a writing course each year of your undergraduate work, progressing through the University’s Vertical Writing Curriculum with each course.

 First-year writing is an important foundational course for being a successful student at Appalachian.
 Your first two years of writing courses are a part of the Rhetoric and Writing Studies Program, within the Department of English.
 Students receive a solid foundation in academic writing and in writing across the curriculum; the remaining two years of writing instruction are based in each student’s program of study.
 Those final two years focus on students’ majors, where they learn the types of writing that are valued in their chosen disciplines.